 Remember the sloth bear’s long coat?
 It helps a mother sloth bear as she carries her young on her back.
 The long hair is easier for her cubs to grip, and they can hold on better while Mom looks for food.
 Riding on the mother’s back is thought to provide the cubs protection from predators.
 As they get larger, the cubs spend more time on the ground.
 They nurse for about a year and stay with their mother until they are 1.5 to 2.5 years old.

 Sloth bears aren’t very vocal, but can make an impressive roar if needed for defense.
 A mother with a cub clinging to her back was observed scaring off not one but two tigers with her roar!
-San Diego Zoo keepers say one of our sloth bears, Kenny, used to blow “raspberries” at them.
+One of our sloth bears, Kenny, used to blow “raspberries.”
 It seemed to be his way of being social.
-If a keeper blew Kenny a raspberry, he’d blow one right back!
+If a wildlife care specialists blew Kenny a raspberry, he’d blow one right back!

-Slippery slope: Like the other Asian bear species, we know little about sloth bear behavior and ecology.
+Slippery slope: We know little about sloth bear behavior and ecology.
 Habitat encroachment is the greatest threat to sloth bears.
-But illegal hunting and capture still threaten wild sloth bears.
+But illegal hunting and capture still threaten sloth bears in their native habitat.
 The International Bear Association works to promote sloth bear conservation in the local communities.

 Currently, the sloth bear remains vulnerable.
 This, in large part, is due to poaching.
 Some people believe that sloth bear gall bladders can cure certain illnesses, which is not true.
 Habitat destruction also plays a major role in the decline of sloth bears in Asia.